 The OPZZ was established in 1984.
 It is independent to any political party.

 All unions affiliated to the OPZZ are grouped in 7 branches:

 The OPZZ is represented at the local level in all 16 regions (województwo) as well as in majority of districts (powiat).

 The OPZZ defines its policies independently and democratically through its Congress, Council and Presidium.

 Congress determines the general policy of the OPZZ.
-It takes place every four years and is attended by delegates from all affiliated unions.
+It takes place every five years and is attended by delegates from all affiliated unions.
 It elects the OPZZ President and the President of the Auditory Commission.
-The last Congress took place in Warsaw in May 2018 and adopted a Programme for the four years until 2022.
+The last Congress took place in Ożarów Mazowiecki in December 2022 and adopted a Programme (Action Plan) for the next five years until 2027.

 The OPZZ Council is the supreme executive body between congresses.
 It is made up of representatives of the member organisations, proportional to their membership.
 It takes place not less frequently than three times a year.
 The Presidium decides on measures to implement the policies adopted by the Council.
 It meets not less frequently than every two months.

 The elected leadership team (President and Vice-Presidents) manages the OPZZ's day-to-day activities.
 It is responsible for relations with the public and state institutions, political parties, employers' associations, non-governmental organisations and media.
 It manages the OPZZ staff and their activities.

 The OPZZ is recognised as a representative trade union organisation at the national level what results by its full membership in the social dialogue bodies both at the national (Rada Dialogu Społecznego – Council of Social Dialogue) as well as at the regional level (wojewodzkie rady dialogu społecznego).
 The OPZZ has the right to consult decisions and draft documents related to the employment, social and economic policy.
 In particular, the OPZZ has an influence on the national budget, levels of the statutory minimum wage and social security contributions.